just1ncannady/AlexaInSpace2022/_sources/Unit6-Communication-Through-Internet/Computer-Networking.rst

     :feedback_b: Don’t worry, it’s hard!
 Let’s go back and try it again.
     :correct: a

+    .. raw:: html

-    True or False: Cloud computing is made possible by the Internet and the World Wide Web and employs a computation model known as client-server computing.
+    	<p><b>True or False</b>: Cloud computing is made possible by the Internet and the World Wide Web and employs a computation model known as client-server computing.</p>

 .. raw:: html